geniza-ai/scrapeomatic/README.md

 The TikTok collector uses Selenium and the Chrome or FireFox extensions.
 These must be installed for this collector to work.

 ## Twitter / X
 To pull data from YouTube, simply create a Twitter object, then call the `collect(<username>)` method.
+Twitter/X does not want you scraping their site and will very quickly block you if you are not careful.
+To avoid being blocked, you must use some sort of proxy service which rotates the IP address of the requests.

 ### Example Usage